hamzamdaghri/privacy-policy/privacy-policy.md

 ##  Who can read this data?

 - **People can only see if you're blacklisted when commands don't work**.
-The **detailed information can only be seen by Master Admins/Developers**.
+The **detailed information can only be seen by RayViko 🌙 Admins/Developers**.
-- **All Muted, Mutedrole, Prefix, and Modlog data can be accessed by Master Admins/Developers**.
+- **All Muted, Mutedrole, Prefix, and Modlog data can be accessed by RayViko 🌙 Admins/Developers**.
 Only **server administrator/moderators can see their own guild modlogs other if they wish to make it public**.
-- **Suggestions and/or bug reports can be seen by anyone in our [Support Server](https://discord.gg/5RPRWM9RBd)**
+- **Suggestions and/or bug reports can be seen by anyone in our [Support Server](https://discord.gg/ChGUGNZ5Mg)**

 ## Questions and Concerns.

-If you are **concerned about the data stored, or have any questions, [Join the Official Support Server](https://discord.gg/5RPRWM9RBd)** and open a ticket.
+If you are **concerned about the data stored, or have any questions, [Join the Official Support Server](https://discord.gg/ChGUGNZ5Mg)** and open a ticket.

 ## How to Remove your data.